tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 If your users log in, you can store their API keys and dynamically populate the calls and code samples with API keys.
 The API key can most likely be a variable that stores the user's API key.
 This is a feature provided with sites like [Readme.io](pubapis_headless_cms.html#readmeio).

 However, if you store customer API keys on your site, this might create authentication and login requirements that make your site more complex to create.
-If you have users logging in and dynamically populating the explorer with their API keys, you'll probably need a front-end designer and web developer to create this experience.
+If your creating this experience in a custom way, you'll probably need the help of a front-end designer and web developer.

 ## Some non-patterns in API doc sites

 Finally, I'd like to briefly mention some non-patterns in API documentation.
-In the [Survey of API doc sites](pubapis_apilist.html), you rarely see any of the following:
+With many API documentation sites, you rarely see any of the following:

 * Video tutorials
 * PDFs